christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 fifth wife of King Herod.
-He was the uncle of Jesus ben Fabus, great-great-great-grandfather of Jesus ben Gamla/Gamaliel aka King Izas Monobazus (the Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy"), and I identify Juba II as Alexander (son of King Herod) which makes him the grandson of Simon Boethus, and he was the great-great-grandfather of Vespasian.
+He was the uncle of Jesus ben Fabus, great-great-great-grandfather of Jesus ben Gamla/Gamaliel aka King Izas Monobazus (the Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the 'Sons of Ptolemy'), and I identify Juba II as Alexander (son of King Herod) which makes him the grandson of Simon Boethus, and he was the great-great-grandfather of Vespasian.